artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 The examples above may seem like unlikely selling points for switching to a new language.
 The reason I picked them is because they are daily tasks that are fundamental for writing software that works.
-Yes, you can write more concise code; yes, you can pattern match; yes, you can use mixins.
+Yes, you can write more concise code; yes, you have a more advanced type system; yes, you can pattern match.
 There are hundreds of other reasons that Scala makes a great language.[^3] When a language can offer me constructs to write more correct code, I'll always be willing to deal with the learning curve.

-Joshua Bloch and Venkat Sumbramaniam are big names in the Java community and they've devoted books to working around problems like these:
+Joshua Bloch and Venkat Subramaniam are big names in the Java community and they've devoted books to working around problems like these:

 Choose immutability: